Planning permission - when to apply

 - add to or extend a flat or maisonette, including those converted from houses

 - divide part of your house for use as a separate home (for example, a self-contained flat or bed-sit)

 - use a building or caravan in your garden as a separate residence for someone else

 - build a separate house in your garden

-- build something which isn't allowed under the original planning permission for your house (for example, a planning condition imposed to stop you building a fence in the front garden because the house is in an ''open plan'' estate)
+- build something which isn't allowed under the original planning permission for your house (like, a planning condition imposed to stop you building a wall or fence in the front garden because the house is in an ''open plan'' estate)

-You can discuss your planning proposals with the council planning office for your area.
-For more information about planning permission, go to the Planning Portal.
+You can discuss your planning proposals with the council planning office for your area before you apply.

 When you don't need to apply